sellout/pathway/pathway/README.md

   - `Abs` - an absolute path
   - `Rel False` – a relative path (without `../`)
   - `Rel True` – a “reparented” path (relative, with perhaps some number of `../`)
-  - `Any` – either relative or absolute (it is known, but not represented at the type level)
+  - `Any` – either relative or absolute (it’s known, but not represented at the type level)
 - `type`
   - `Dir` – a directory
   - `File` – a file
-  - `Path` – either a directory or file (it is known, but not represented at the type level)
+  - `Path` – either a directory or file (it’s known, but not represented at the type level)
 - `representation`
-  - an arbitrary type, it is the representation of path components, often some textual type
+  - an arbitrary type, it’s the representation of path components, often some textual type

 ### `AmbiguousPath`

 `AmbiguousPath` doesn’t take a `type` parameter, because it truly doesn’t know whether the type is a file or directory.
 This can occur when parsing an arbitrary path without a trailing separator.
-All parsers treat a path with a trailing separator as a directory, but there are three ways to parse paths without a trailing separator: `Parse.directory` will parse everything as a directary, regardless of trailing separator; `Parse.strict` will parse paths without a trailing separator as a file; and `lax` will parse paths without a trailing separator as `AmbiguousPath`.
+All parsers treat a path with a trailing separator as a directory, but there are three ways to parse paths without a trailing separator: `Parse.directory` will parse everything as a directory, regardless of trailing separator; `Parse.strict` will parse paths without a trailing separator as a file; and `lax` will parse paths without a trailing separator as `AmbiguousPath`.

 An `AmbiguousPath` can be resolved to a `Path` in a few ways: